Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 }
 ```

 An option is to perform data validations on the server side to verify that the data in the field matches the data from the prefill source.
-This can be done in the processing or validation logic of the application.
+You can do this in the processing or validation logic of the application.
 {{% /expandbold %}}

 <br>

-{{% expandbold "Not all Norwegian residents have a national identification number; some are assigned a D-number.
-How should your code be adjusted to accommodate this if age is to be based on either a national identification number or a D-number entered by the end user?" %}}
+{{% expandbold "Some Norwegian residents do not have a national identification number but are assigned a D-number.
+How can you adjust the code to accommodate the user entering a national identification number or a D-number?" %}}
 <br>

 {{% notice info %}}
-A [D-number](https://jusleksikon.no/wiki/F%C3%B8dselsnummer#D-nummer) is eleven digits, just like regular national identification numbers.
-It consists of a modified six-digit birth date and a five-digit personal number.
+A [D-number](https://jusleksikon.no/wiki/F%C3%B8dselsnummer#D-nummer) is eleven digits, like a regular national identification number, and consists of a modified six-digit birth date followed by a five-digit personal number.
 The birth date is modified by _adding 4 to the first digit_.
-For example, a person born on January 1, 1980, would have the birth date 410180, while someone born on January 31, 1980, would have 710180.
+For example, the modified birth date would be 410180 for a person born on January 1, 1980, and be 710180 for someone born on January 31, 1980.
 {{% /notice %}}

-The folowing function converts an arbitrary national identification number or D-number into a date string in the format `dd-MM-yy`:
+The following function converts an arbitrary national identification number or D-number into a date string of the format `dd-MM-yy`:

 ```cs
 public static string GetDOB(string fOrDNumber){